MolecularMatters/psd_sdk/README.md

 ## Platforms

-At the moment, the SDK compiles for Windows and MacOS.
-The MacOS port was kindly provided by Oluseyi Sonaiya.
+At the moment, the SDK compiles for Windows, MacOS and Linux.
+The MacOS port was kindly provided by Oluseyi Sonaiya, the Linux port was done by https://github.com/BusyStudent.

-As we are primarily a Windows developer, we don't plan on supporting Linux or mobile platforms ourselves.
+As we are primarily a Windows developer, we don't plan on supporting mobile platforms ourselves.
 We would gladly accept pull requests though, if anybody wants to help out.

 ## Porting to other platforms